cchudzicki-ocw-testing/14.04-fall-2020/content/resources/ocw_1404_lecture06_2020sep17.md

     \ may be removed.
 More details at https://ocw.mit.edu/comments."
   youtube_id: aaLDUlJXXNM
 ---
 English villagers were able to store their harvest in inventory.
 Yet, despite facing starvation from future crop failure, they rarely stored enough to get beyond the following year.
-Dynamic economic models of decision-making, calibrating parameters from historical data, resolves the puzzle.
+Dynamic economic models of decision-making, calibrating parameters from historical data, resolve the puzzle.
 The power of dynamic programming is revealed, along with some additional useful tools.